Diderot-Language/examples/dprobe/README.md

 but a generator/compiler for a programs, based on the various command-line options to `dprobe`, which is a Python program.
-The variety of things that `dprobe` can do and act on require creating new programs, because various Diderot program must currently be known at compile time:
+The variety of things that `dprobe` can do and act on require creating new programs, because various elements and properties of Diderot programs must currently be known at compile time:

 * The input image dimension and value type (e.g. `real` vs `vec3`)
 * The reconstruction kernel